Donald, Victoria: Transport

 The Mildura railway line passes through Donald, but only freight services run on it.
 Donald railway station was closed in 1993, one hundred years after it opened.
 Buses run through Donald daily from major centres such as Ballarat and Melbourne.

+Climate

+Donald has a cold semi-arid climate (BSk) with warm to hot, dry summers and cool, cloudy winters, with most of the rain falling in winter and early spring.
+The town features 82.6 clear days annually.